Breitholtz/HPC/Assignment2.md

 Finally it takes the arguments that it has parsed and assigns them to the global variables: POWER, SIZE and THREADS.

 ### threaded_newton
 This is the function which is used to calculate the convergence of every point in our picture.
+The function first assigns the argument which was sent to it into a local variable.
+Then the type declarations of all the used local variables follow.

-The function first
+The function itself co

 ### writeppm
 This function is used to take the data that is computed by threaded_newton and write it to two .ppm files.
 One for the iterations and one for which root the function converged to for each point.